mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 Just unpack the Tcl script from the download and make the file executable.

 The filter requires the Tcl package *rl_json* which is available from Github: [https://github.com/RubyLane/rl_json](https://github.com/RubyLane/rl_json).
 Unix users should be able to install the package via the standard configure/make pipeline.
+A Linux binary, complied on a recent Fedora system is included in the download link at the GitHub page as well to simplify the use of the Pandoc filter.
 Windows users should install the rl_json package via the Magicplats Tcl-Installer: [https://www.magicsplat.com/tcl-installer](https://www.magicsplat.com/tcl-installer/index.html)

 ## Example